bluetardis/pinteresting/NotesPB.md

 -----
 # Connecting Amazon/S3/AWS Gem
-Heroku doesn't store images, so you need AWS for that.
+Heroku doesn't store images on the dynamos, so you need AWS (external storage) for that.
 There are two versions of the GEM (v1 and v2).
 We are going to be using the v2 version hard coded to v1.
 In a later project we will build from scratch with v2.

 ### Resources:
 [Paperclip Documentation](https://devcenter.heroku.com/articles/paperclip-s3)